Guga (Giorgi) Sikharulidze

 Since 2005, after finishing the internship in Psychiatry Guga Sikharulidze has been actively involved in outpatient, as well as inpatient treatment.
 He is one of the founders of the first private mental health center (since 2007).
 Since 2017 he is the founder of Stress management and MH center.

-In 2013 he designed a project for developing military psychology system, which was approved and since 2014 he headed the department of Psychological Selection and Monitoring in the ministry of Defence of Georgia.
+In 2013 he designed a project for developing a military psychology system, which was approved and since 2014 he headed the department of Psychological Selection and Monitoring in the Ministry of Defence of Georgia.
 The project involved assessment, assistance, treatment, and rehabilitation of the military personnel.
-Other successful initiatives of his department were: implementation of psychological HR system, starting scientific research, psychological education and suicide prevention programs.
+Other successful initiatives of his department were: implementation of a psychological HR system, starting scientific research, psychological education and suicide prevention programs.

 Guga is a member of ESTSS (European Society for Traumatic Stress Studies) and the author of more than 20 scientific publications.
 More information